StudyCircle Developer Guide

 Extensions

 • 1a.
-SC does not have any groups currently saved into it.
+SC does not have any groups currently saved.

 Use case ends.